 - Drug screen, fingerprint criminal background check, physical exam and immunizations. - Documentation of current CPR certification from the American Heart Association (AHA) Healthcare Provider (HLTH 041 at ICC or equivalent) or American Red Cross (ARC) Professional Rescuer and Health Care Provider.
 CPR certification must remain current throughout the program.

-Earn a grade of "C" or better in MATH 110 or MATH 115, BIOL 140 and all RADTK courses.
+To Remain in and Graduate from the Program: Earn a grade of "C" or better in MATH 110 or MATH 115, BIOL 140 and all RADTK courses.